dialogic-godot/documentation/documentation/getting-started.md

 You can change the name that will actually be displayed in game as the `display_name` property.
 ```

 Once your character is created, you will see the character editor.
-This editor has 4 main sections.
+This editor has four main sections.
 <img src="/media/character_editor.png" width="600"/>

 You can learn more about portraits, custom portraits and the character settings in this tutorial: [Characters & Portraits](characters-and-portraits.md)